seanfdnn/ergodox-layout/readme.md

 * The number row is the same as in the [ADORE](#adore-layer) layer.
 The function keys are on the **Media** layer.
 * The `Shift`, `Alt`, and `Control` modifiers are one-shot.
 When tapped, they are considered active for the next key press only.
 When double tapped, they toggle on, until a third, single tap sometime later.
 When held, they act as expected.
 My usual pattern is that I use these for the next keypress only, so this behaviour is perfect.
 If I need them held, I'll just double-tap.
-* The `GUI` key is special, because when I double-tap it, it sends `GUI + w`, which pops up an application selector.
-It also switches to a one-shot layer, where the number row on the left half turns into app selector macros, for the most common things I usually want to switch to.
-Otherwise it behaves as on a normal layout.
+* The `GUI` key is special, because while a single tap works as usual, when double-tapped, it turns the number row into an application selector, and when triple tapped, it runs an application selector program on the host.
 * The `ESC` key also doubles as a one-shot cancel key: if tapped while any of the one-shot modifiers are in-flight (as in, single-tapped, and not expired yet), it cancels all one-shot modifiers.
 It also cancels the **Hun** layer, if active.
 Otherwise it sends the usual keycode.
 * The **Media** and **Hun** layer keys are one-shot, the **STENO** key is a toggle.
 * The **Fx** key is one-shot, and activates the **Media** layer, along with a one-shot `Alt`.